-Aaron Rosenblatt is an Advisor to NSF International on matters involving premise plumbing and public health.
-His work for NSF International includes the development of the education and training programs HACCP for Building Water Systems.
-He is a member of ASHRAE Standard Project Committee 188, Legionellosis: Risk Management for Building Water Systems, a member of NSF International Standard Project Committee 444, Prevention of Disease and Injury Associated with Premise Plumbing, a member of the American Water Works Association (AWWA) Standards Committee on Disinfection of Facilities and a member of NSF International Biofilm Protocol Committee.
+Aaron Rosenblatt advises clients on matters involving premise plumbing and public health.
+He is a member of ASHRAE Standard Project Committee 188, Legionellosis: Risk Management for Building Water Systems and a member of the American Water Works Association (AWWA) Standards Committee on Disinfection of Facilities.
 Prior to co-founding Gordon & Rosenblatt, he started a series of companies that, over the course of more than 35 years, developed, produced, sold and serviced proprietary products used for sterilization and disinfection.
 He is the inventor or co-inventor of more than twenty-five US patents, patents pending and corresponding foreign patents, most pertaining to oxy-halogen compositions, processes and applications.

 He has served on the Board of the International Ozone Association-Pan American Group (IOA-PAG).
 He also has served as a member of the AWWA Disinfection and Disinfectants Committees and the Microbial and Disinfection By-Product (M/DBP) Technical Advisory Workgroup during regulatory negotiations for USEPA M/DBP Rule II.
 He is a past Trustee of the Chemists’ Club of New York and past Chairman of the Chemists’ Club Library.
 He is a graduate of The Johns Hopkins University (BA).